Purpose of The Guide

 Make sure that your bird box camera is powered on, connected to your internet router and has been added to your Windows or Apple computer.
 If the camera has only been added to your phone or tablet, use this guide to easily add it to your computer.

-If you have one of the newer model of Wi-Fi cameras (NCIP2WF), you will also need to disable 'H.265' on your camera, follow this guide to do so.
+If you have the NCIP2WF model of camera, you will also need to disable 'H.265'; follow this guide to do so.
 If you're not sure, follow the guide anyway.
 The option will not be available on other models.

 Let's Get Started